-As part of the Campus Energy Challenge, the Saint John's Office of Sustianability decided to help students become more aware of how they could reduce their energy consumption by "Green Room Certifying" student's residences.
-The purpose of the certification is to provide students with a better understanding of their energy consumption habits and how they can reduce them.
+During Spring 2014, the Saint John's Office of Sustainability decided to help students become more aware of how they can reduce their energy consumption by "Green Room Certifying" students' residences.
+The purpose of the certification is to provide students with a better understanding of their energy usage and how they can reduce their energy consumption.

 What Green Room Certification means for you: